-A: If you want to downgrade the firmware, you will not be able to do it using the Firmware Update module.
+A: If you want to downgrade the firmware, you cannot do it using the Firmware Update module.
 Use the Dell Server Updates DVD to downgrade the firmware on your system.

 Q: What should I do if some of the updates fail?